Soarin': Disney California Adventure

 Since Soarin' Around the World's opening on June 17, 2016, visitors to Disney California Adventure are usually able to find Soarin' Around the World' playing.
 However, on various occasions, Disney has brought back the original Soarin' Over California for return engagements.

 The first was on May 23, 2019, Disney announced that Soarin' Over California would temporarily return to the park for the month of June, following the opening of Star Wars: Galaxy's Edge at Disneyland Park on May 31.
 On June 21, they announced that the limited return had been extended to August 31, 2019, due to popular demand.

 On February 28, 2020, the California version of the ride returned to California Adventure for the Disney California Adventure Food & Wine Festival.
-The limited engagement was scheduled to run through April 21, but ended prematurely when the resort began its extended closure due to the COVID-19 pandemic on March 13.
+The limited engagement was scheduled to run through April 21, but ended prematurely when the resort began its extended closure on March 13 in response to the COVID-19 pandemic and two stay-at-home orders issued by California Governor Gavin Newsom.
 When the resort reopened on April 30, 2021, "Soarin' Around the World" was being shown.
+The following year, the California version began its annual temporary return for the duration of the Food & Wine Festival.